adamspd/paint-pixel-react/README.md

 ### Website
 The Project is deployed on [https://paintpixel.adamspierredavid.com](https://paintpixel.adamspierredavid.com).

-To do so, we created a subdomain of a domain name own by Adams, then we build the files with `npm run build`, used the command scp to copy the resulted files to a vps where Adams previously installed nginx.
+To do so, we created a subdomain of a domain name own by Adams, then we build the files with `npm run build`, used the command scp to copy the resulted files to Adams' private personal server where he previously installed nginx.
 Then we edit the configuration of nginx to indicate the location of the files to serve when the subdomain is requested and restarted nginx.

 For mongodb, we used a docker container version, both locally and on production.